 Geri Augusto, senior fellow in international affairs

 Formed in 1960, the Student Nonviolent Coordinating Committee (SNCC) was the nation’s the only youth-led national civil rights organization of that decade.
+The SNCC Legacy Project recently launched a new digital platform, which is in many ways an unprecedented resource connecting modern-day users to the mid-twentieth century Southern Civil Rights Movement.
+It features videos, music, stories, reports, bios, photos, interviews and panels.
 This week, on October 14-16, a three-day virtual conference will mark the occasion and inspire future action.
 (The conference was delayed a year due to COVID-19.)

 The Watson Institute spoke with Geri Augusto, senior fellow in international affairs, who helped organize the event.

 Watson: What is the nature of your involvement in the conference?

 Augusto: I’m a member of the SNCC Legacy Project Board—one of only three members who were not actually in SNCC!

 I was raised in Dayton, Ohio, by parents who were deeply involved in the Civil Rights Movement, or as we called it, the Freedom Movement.
 So our house was often a stopping-over place of respite for SNCC members in their early twenties.
 They became, for the adolescent girl that I was at the time, a lifelong model.
 I’ve been working with some of the members of our Board for half a century.
 They don’t rest!

 Over the past months, I have been doing my rather modest part in putting the conference together.
 I did a series of recorded interviews with SNCC members who have published books.
 We are calling it “Meet the Authors.”
 I will moderate one of the final panels, a discussion with three leading young organizers titled “Where Do We Go from Here.”